A Practical Validation of RIS Detection and Identification: Introduction

-While RISs are commonly used as passive beamforming arrays in wireless systems to control the propagation environment, several works have explored their potential to be used as an over-the-air modulator in wireless transmission systems\cite{LargeIntelligent}.
-In \cite{8PSKTransmitter}, an RIS-based 8-PSK transmitter for single-input-single-output (SISO) transmission is proposed, which modulates the incident signal by controlling the phase response of the RIS elements.
-This approach achieves data transmission at a rate of $6.144$ Mb/s without the need for traditional RF components.
-The authors of \cite{16AQMTransmitterMIMO} extended the idea to a multiple-input-multiple-output (MIMO) systems and developed an RIS-based RF chain-free 16-QAM transmitter, achieving a data rate of $20$ Mb/s.
+While RISs are most commonly used as passive beamforming arrays in wireless systems to control the propagation environment, they have also been utilized to transmit additional information bits through index modulation (IM) schemes\cite{Chaotic_IM,KMeans_IM}.
+Taking a different approach, several works have explored their potential to be used as an over-the-air modulator in wireless transmission systems\cite{LargeIntelligent}.
+In \cite{8PSKTransmitter}, an RIS-based 8-phase shift-keying (PSK) transmitter for single-input-single-output (SISO) transmission is proposed, which modulates the incident signal by controlling the phase response of the RIS elements.
+This approach achieves data transmission at a rate of $6.144$ Mb/s without the need for traditional radio frequency (RF) components.
+The authors of \cite{16AQMTransmitterMIMO} extended the idea to a multiple-input-multiple-output (MIMO) systems and developed an RIS-based RF chain-free 16-quadrature amplitude modulation (QAM) transmitter, achieving a data rate of $20$ Mb/s.
 Another notable application of RIS-based modulation is studied in \cite{LocalizationByModulatedRIS}, where RISs are utilized for UE localization.
 In this system, the base station (BS) transmits an unmodulated carrier signal, which is then modulated by multiple RISs at different time slots, with each RIS imparting a unique m-sequence.
-These distinct m-sequences enable the UE to differentiate received signals from different RISs.
-Finally, UE's location is estimated by applying time-difference-of-arrival (TDOA) method on the received signals.
+These uniquely assigned m-sequences enable the UE to differentiate received signals from different RISs.
+Finally, the location of the UE is estimated by applying time-difference-of-arrival (TDOA) method on the received signals.

 However, existing studies often presume that UEs are informed about the presence of deployed RISs, which is a reasonable assumption when the network provides this information to the UE.
 Nevertheless, the existence of RISs nearby, reported to the UE by the network, does not guarantee the establishment of a communication link due to potential obstacles between the RIS and the UE \cite{RIS_ID_Theoretical}.
 Therefore, to use an RIS effectively, it is essential first to determine whether the RIS is reachable by the UE.
 To the best of the authors' knowledge, this problem was first addressed in the literature in \cite{RIS_ID_Theoretical}, where the authors proposed a method called RIS-ID to enable UE to identify reachable RISs in its environment.
 The RIS-ID method utilizes binary phase shift keying (BPSK) modulation by leveraging phase changes at the RIS.
 This method allowed the embedding of unique phase shift reflection patterns (PSRPs) into the carrier signal impinging on the RIS surfaces, enabling the UE to detect and uniquely identify reachable RISs.